mguidoti/FSND-p8-linux_server_configuration/README.md

 _The application.secret_key is correctly provided above.
-I know, I know.
-Should have changed it, but I didn't, and now it looks like a fake or dummy secret key but it's the real one!_
+I know, I know...
+I should have changed it, but I didn't, and now it looks like a fake/dummy secret key but it's the real one!_